ThisIsNotANamepng/blog/research/Applied Influence Warfare.md

 Influence Warfare
 # Applied Influence Warfare

-This is an academic style paper designed to further explain a field of security I came up myself.
+This is an academic style paper designed to further explain a field of security.
 This is not the work of a security professional.
 These are the researched musings of an security student.
 This is also a living document, it might change as I do more research and change my mind.

 In my [introductory article to Influence Warfare](/research/Introduction To Influence Warfare) I introduced my definition of Influence Warfare, I suggest you read it first in order to understand this article.